Generalization of the Nualart-Peccati criterion

 where $\gamma(\theta)$ stands for the gamma distribution of parameter $\theta$.
-This fact will be used only in the proof of Theorem \ref{unify-criteria}. } \end{rmk}
+This fact will be used only in the proof of Theorem~\ref{unify-criteria}. \end{rmk}

-Furthermore, we restate below the fourth moment Theorem under the assumptions (a)-(b)-(c).
-Actually, it can be proved under the weaker assumption that, for any eigenfunction $X\in \K(\LL+p\Id)$, we have which in fact is a very particular case of the assumption $(c)$.
-The stronger assumption $(c)$ will allow us to establish analogous statements for higher moments. \begin{thm}\cite{le,CP14} Let $\LL$ be a Markov diffusive operator satisfying the assumptions (a)-(b)-(c) and $X\in\K(\LL+p\Id)$ with $\E[X^2]=1$.
-Then,
+Furthermore, we restate below the fourth moment theorem under the assumptions (a)--(b)--(c).
+Actually, it can be proved under the weaker assumption that, for any eigenfunction $X\in\K(\LL+p\Id)$, we have

+which in fact is a very particular case of the assumption (c).
+The stronger assumption (c) will allow us to establish analogous statements for higher moments. \begin{thm}[(\cite{le,CP14})] Let $\LL$ be a Markov diffusive operator satisfying the assumptions \textup{(a)}--\textup{(b)}--\textup{(c)} and $X\in\K(\LL+p\Id)$ with $\E[X^2]=1$.
+Then

-Thus, for a given sequence $\{X_n\}_{n\ge 1}$ in $\K(\LL+p\Id)$ such that $\E[X_n^2]\to1$ and $\E[X_n^4] \to 3$, we have
+Thus, for a given sequence $\{X_n\}_{n\ge1}$ in $\K(\LL+p\Id)$ such that $\E[X_n^2]\to1$ and $\E[X_n^4] \to3$, we have

 \end{thm}